marvin-hansen/goC8/README.md

 # goC8

-Welcome to the GitHub page for goC8, a Golang driver for the macrometa global data platform (GDN).
+Welcome to the GitHub page for goC8, a Golang client for the macrometa global data platform (GDN).

 ## About

-[Macrometa](https://www.macrometa.com/) is a secure, global data platform with integrated pub/sub, stream processing, search, functions, and 4 databases all through one single API. goC8 is an open source client that implements the macrometa API.
+[Macrometa](https://www.macrometa.com/) is a secure, global data platform with integrated pub/sub, stream processing, search, functions, and 4 databases all through one single API.
+GDN clients for [Python](https://github.com/Macrometacorp/pyC8), [Java](https://github.com/Macrometacorp/c84j), and [Javascript](https://github.com/Macrometacorp/jsC8) are available from [Macrometa](https://github.com/Macrometacorp). goC8 is an open source client that implements the Macrometa API for Golang.

 ## Golang & GDN use cases